CS171/Homework_instructions/week-01/week_01_hw.md

 ## Lab Reading & Quiz Reminder

-Don't forget to complete the lab pre-reading and pre-quiz before each lab.
-Next Monday is a holiday, so we ask you to work on your lab alone.
-We will not have a class on Monday.
-Therefore, the pre-reading quiz will be open the entire week.
-Instructions for the lab will be posted on Canvas in the *Week 2* module.
+Don't forget to complete the lab pre-reading and pre-quiz before each lab, they are part of the homework instructions on Canvas.
+Instructions for the lab will be posted on Canvas in the *Week 2* module, but we will explain all about the lab next Monday.

 ## 4. Submit Homework on Canvas